 You have an open invitation to attend all parties and events.
-You will receive a yearly calendar of events and I will put out reminders, by text, of dates and times.
+You will receive a yearly calendar of events and I will put out reminders, by text and on front door, of dates and times.
 Events will include holiday parties, birthday parties, yearly anniversary party, etc.